ceph/ceph/doc/cephfs/cephfs-shell.rst

 CephFS Shell provides shell-like commands that directly interact with the :term:`Ceph File System`.

+This tool can be used in interactive mode as well as in non-interactive mode.
+In former mode, cephfs-shell opens a shell session and after the given comamd is finished, it prints the prompt string and waits indefinitely.
+In latter mode, cephfs-shell issues a command and exits right after the command's execution is complete.

 Behaviour of CephFS Shell can be tweaked using cephfs-shell.conf.
 CephFS Shell looks for it by default at the path provided in environment variable `CEPHFS_SHELL_CONF` and then in user's home directory